 Corporate Social Responsibility Committee

-The details of the membership terms of reference and attendance at themeetings of the above Committees of the Board are provided in the Corporate GovernanceReport forming part of the Annual Report.
-There has been no instance where the Board has not acceptedthe recommendations of the Audit Committee.
+The details of composition membership terms of reference and attendance at themeetings of the above Committees of the Board are provided in the Corporate GovernanceReport forming part of the Annual Report.
+There has been no instance where the Board hasnot accepted the recommendations of its Committees.

 POLICIES AND CODES

 Remuneration policy in the Company is designed to create a high performance culture.
 Itenables the Company to attract retain and motivate employees to achieve results.
 TheCompany has a Board approved Remuneration Policy on appointment and remuneration ofDirectors Key Managerial Personnel and Senior Management Personnel containing criteriafor determining qualifications positive attributes and independence of a director.